ZzinnerGamer/pf2e-threat-tracker/README.md

 ## ⚔️ Usage

 - **Opening the Threat Panel**
   The Threat Tracker panel opens automatically at the start of combat.
-It can also be toggled manually if needed.
+It can also be toggled manually if needed (this is planned but not available now).

 - **Monitoring Threat**
   During combat, any time a PC or allied token deals damage, heals, or uses a defined taunt or ability, their threat value increases against the relevant enemy.
 The panel displays the **top 3 threat-holders** per enemy so the GM knows who is most likely to be targeted.